What Are the 13 Documents Lawpath Provides Upon Company Registration?

 A Share Certificate is a document which provides legal proof of ownership over the indicated number of shares.
 This document should include the shareholder’s name, as well as how many shares they own.

 4. Blank application for Shares

-An Application for Shares document indicates number of shares and type of shares that an entity is applying for.
+An Application for Shares document indicates the number of shares and type of shares that an entity is applying for.
 It also serves as an agreement by that entity to be bounded by the Constitution of the company, and authorising the company to put his/her name in the Member Register.

 5. Office Holder Consent forms

-It is a legal requirement that all company secretaries, directors, and members specified in the registration consent, in writing, to act in the appointed capacities before a company is registered.
+It is a legal requirement that all company secretaries, directors, and members specified in the registration consent in writing to act in the appointed capacities before a company is registered.
 Officer holder consent forms facilitate this process.